pokt-network/smt/MerkleSumTree.md

 	proof, _ := tree.Prove([]byte("foo"))
 	root := tree.Root() // We also need the current tree root for the proof

-	// Verify the Merkle proof for "foo"="bar" where "foo" has a sum of 10 if valid, _ := smt.VerifySumProof(proof, root, []byte("foo"), []byte("oof"), 10, tree.Spec()); valid {
+	// Verify the Merkle proof for "foo"="oof" where "foo" has a sum of 10 if valid, _ := smt.VerifySumProof(proof, root, []byte("foo"), []byte("oof"), 10, tree.Spec()); valid {
 		fmt.Println("Proof verification succeeded.")
 	} else {